Kaarina7/INFO-201-Final-Project/README.md

 - [Example 3:](https://github.com/quinamatics/Financial-Data-Analytics/blob/master/Better%20Buy.ipynb) This project takes in data about the financial situations of two different companies and performs analysis to determine which one is better off.

 **Questions**
  - How do housing prices change over time and how do they vary by region?
-We can answer these questions by looking at different house prices compared to time, as well as compared to geographic location.
+We can answer this question by looking at different house prices compared to time, as well as compared to geographic location.
  - How has the wealth inequality between US states changed over time?
+We can answer this question by looking at the wealth of different US states over a period of time, noticing trends, and comparing them.
  - Which counties/states have the highest proportion of citizens with insurance vs. without?
+We can answer this by looking at data about insurates rates in different US states/counties, and then finding trends and comparing them.

 ## Finding Data
 **Data Source 1**